repoze/repoze.component/docs/component.rst

 used.
 Instead, components (such as "adapters" and "utilities") are registered using marker "component types", which are usually just strings although they can be any hashable type.

+One major difference between :mod:`repoze.component` and :mod:`zope.component` is that :mod:`repoze.component` has no real support for the concept of an "adapter".
+The things that you register into a component registry are simply components.
+You can register a callable against some set of arguments, but :mod:`repoze.component` will not *call* it for you.
+You have to retrieve it and call it yourself.

 .. note::